ibm-cloud-docs/enterprise-management/iam-act.md

 You can assign the versions of only one action control template at a time in your enterprise.
 You can assign different versions of the same action control template, but you can't use multiple action control templates in an enterprise.
 You might want to assign different versions to accounts with different requirements, like production and test accounts.

-You can't assign an IAM action control template to the enteprise account, you can assign them only to the child accounts.
+You can't assign an IAM action control template to the enterprise account.
+You can assign them only to the child accounts.
 {: note}

 - List the action control template assignments in your enterprise account and note the template name and version number for the action control template that you want to assign to child accounts: